lfn-cnti/bestpractices/charter.md

 Charter updates need approval from at least two co-chairs.
 A co-chair vote can be replaced by the approval of two tech leads.

-Changes to fix broken links, typos, small gramatical phrasing, or other editorial issues can be merged with the approval any co-chair or tech lead.
+Changes to fix broken links, typos, small grammatical phrasing, or other editorial issues can be merged with the approval of any co-chair or tech lead.